 7.3.
 The registration will be made in the client’s name.
 This implies that the client is fully responsible for the use of the domain and the domain name.

 7.4.
 On registration of the domain name the client agrees to the additional conditions of the registering authority.
 The client shall act in conformity with the additional conditions and the regulations of the registering authority.
-If the client fails to act in conformity with the additional conditions or regulations of the registering authority, The Trademark Office cannot under any circumstances be held liable for the implications of this, such as the cancellation of the registration.
+If the client fails to act in conformity with the additional conditions or regulations of the registering authority, Trademark Office B.V. cannot under any circumstances be held liable for the implications of this, such as the cancellation of the registration.

 7.5.
 The client is responsible for the hosting of the domain.

 7.6.
 The client guarantees that the registration of the domain name does not infringe the rights of third parties, such as intellectual property rights of third parties.

 7.7.
 The client indemnifies Trademark Office B.V. against any claims brought by third parties that suffer losses in connection with the performance of the agreement and which are imputable to the client.